Cache (computing): Operation

 Hardware implements cache as a block of memory for temporary storage of data likely to be used again.
 Central processing units (CPUs), solid-state drives (SSDs) and hard disk drives (HDDs) frequently include hardware-based cache, while web browsers and web servers commonly rely on software caching.

 A cache is made up of a pool of entries.
 Each entry has associated data, which is a copy of the same data in some backing store.
 Each entry also has a tag, which specifies the identity of the data in the backing store of which the entry is a copy.
-Tagging allows simultaneous cache-oriented algorithms to function in multilayered fashion without differential relay interference.

 When the cache client (a CPU, web browser, operating system) needs to access data presumed to exist in the backing store, it first checks the cache.
 If an entry can be found with a tag matching that of the desired data, the data in the entry is used instead.
 This situation is known as a cache hit.
 For example, a web browser program might check its local cache on disk to see if it has a local copy of the contents of a web page at a particular URL.
 In this example, the URL is the tag, and the content of the web page is the data.
 The percentage of accesses that result in cache hits is known as the hit rate or hit ratio of the cache.

 The alternative situation, when the cache is checked and found not to contain any entry with the desired tag, is known as a cache miss.
 This requires a more expensive access of data from the backing store.
 Once the requested data is retrieved, it is typically copied into the cache, ready for the next access.

-During a cache miss, some other previously existing cache entry is removed in order to make room for the newly retrieved data.
+During a cache miss, some other previously existing cache entry is typically removed in order to make room for the newly retrieved data.
 The heuristic used to select the entry to replace is known as the replacement policy.
-One popular replacement policy, "least recently used" (LRU), replaces the oldest entry, the entry that was accessed less recently than any other entry (see cache algorithm).
-More efficient caching algorithms compute the use-hit frequency against the size of the stored contents, as well as the latencies and throughputs for both the cache and the backing store.
-This works well for larger amounts of data, longer latencies, and slower throughputs, such as that experienced with hard drives and networks, but is not efficient for use within a CPU cache.
+One popular replacement policy, least recently used (LRU), replaces the oldest entry, the entry that was accessed less recently than any other entry.
+More sophisticated caching algorithms also take into account the frequency of use of entries.

-Writing policies
+Write policies

-When a system writes data to cache, it must at some point write that data to the backing store as well.
-The timing of this write is controlled by what is known as the write policy.
-There are two basic writing approaches:
+Cache writes must eventually be propagated to the backing store.
+The timing for this is governed by the write policy.
+The two primary write policies are: